 Here's a cloud round up of all things Hava, GCP, Azure and AWS for the week ending Friday 1st July 2022.

 This week at Hava we've been putting the final touches to the embedded viewer upgrade.
-Now you can embed a full diagram, a light version with suppressed metadata and a png embed.
+Now you can embed a full cloud architecture diagram, a light version with suppressed metadata and a png embed.
 All three methods self update, so if you insert an infrastructure diagram in a wiki for instance, when your environment changes, so does the png, all hands free, which is the way we like it.

 Keep an eye out for a blog post announcing GA on Monday.

 To stay in the loop, make sure you subscribe using the box on the right of this page.

 Of course we'd love to keep in touch at the usual places.
 Come and say hello on:

 Amazon Connect now allows you to further personalize the automated, self-service customer experience by leveraging Amazon Lex customer sentiment analysis as a branch within your flows.
 Amazon Lex allows customers to create intelligent chatbots that turn their Amazon Connect flows into natural conversations.
 With this launch, you can now build flows based on whether the customer expresses positive or negative utterances to your Lex bot.
 For example, you may want customers who express positive sentiment to be presented with additional upsell opportunities or you may want customers who express negative sentiment to be put directly in queue to speak with an agent.
 The new functionality can be setup using the “Get Customer Input” or the “Check contact attributes” flow blocks.
 In addition, all Lex related attributes (e.g., Intent, Slots, Sentiment) within flow blocks are now consolidated under one “type” within attribute selection to help simplify building your Lex experience within flows.

 This new feature is available in all AWS regions where Amazon Connect is available.